ivotron/popper2-paper/paper.md

 ### **Workflow execution in the Cloud using Kubernetes**

-In this section, we discuss how we reduced the training time of the above workflow by running it on GPU in a Kubernetes cluster.
+In this section, we discuss how we reduced the training time of the above workflow by reproducing it on GPU in a Kubernetes cluster.
-On Kubernetes clusters, steps of a workflow run in separate pods which can get scheduled on any node of the cluster.
+On Kubernetes clusters, steps of a Popper workflow run in separate pods which can get scheduled on any node of the cluster.
+Popper first builds the images required by the workflow and pushes them to an online registry.
+Then a `PersistentVolumeClaim` is created to claim storage space from a shared filesystem like NFS for the pods usage.
+Each pod uses this volume claim to access the shared storage space.
+All of the resources are created in an unique namespace.
+The pods and volume claims are deleted after a workflow execution is complete.
-For this case study, we setup a 2-node Kubernetes cluster on CloudLab [@CloudLab] each with a NVIDIA 12GB PCI P100 GPU and ran the Image classification workflow there.
+Although any Kubernetes cluster can be used, for this case study, we used a 2-node Kubernetes cluster on CloudLab [@CloudLab] each with a NVIDIA 12GB PCI P100 GPU and ran the Image classification workflow there.
-Reproducing the workflow developed on the local machine in the Kubernetes cluster only required changing the resource manager specifications in the configuration file.
+Reproducing the workflow developed on the local machine in the Kubernetes cluster only required changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
 The training was configured with a patience of 5 and was allowed to run till it overfits.
 A model was generated with an accuracy of 99.14% after 15 epochs within around 943 seconds, averaged over 5 test runs.
 This shows how Popper helps improve performance of scientific workflows drastically by allowing easy reproduction in cloud infrastructure.